2020 United States House of Representatives elections in New York: District 11

 The 11th district contains the entirety of Staten Island and parts of southern Brooklyn, including the neighborhoods of Bay Ridge, Bath Beach, Dyker Heights, southwestern Gravesend, western Sheepshead Bay, and parts of southern Bensonhurst.
-The incumbent is Democrat Max Rose, who flipped the district and was elected with 53.0% of the vote in 2018, only the second time the House district flipped blue for the Democratic Party since Republicans won the seat in 1980.
+The incumbent was Democrat Max Rose, who flipped the district and was elected with 53.0% of the vote in 2018, only the second time the House district flipped blue for the Democratic Party since Republicans won the seat in 1980.

 Based on city and state-reported election night results, with all election districts reporting, in 2020 the traditionally conservative 11th district reverted to the Republican Party.
 While polls had predicted a close race, Conservative/Republican challenger Assemblywoman Nicole Malliotakis defeated Democratic freshman incumbent Rose to win the seat back for the GOP by a 6.4 point margin.
 Malliotakis earned 53.2 percent of the vote in the district over Rose's 46.8 percent.
 Malliotakis won her home borough of Staten Island while Rose won the Brooklyn portion of the district.
 Rose formally conceded the race to Malliotakis on November 12.
 Final recanvassing and certification of results happened within 25 days of the November 3 general election.